Climate Action Tax Credit

 - are a parent who resides with your child.

-Only one person can apply for the credit on behalf of the family.
+Only one person can receive the credit on behalf of the family.

 How much you will receive depends upon the size of your family and your adjusted family net income.
-The maximum annual payment amount for the period July 2015 to June 2016 is $115.50 for yourself, $115.50 for your spouse or common-law partner, and $34.50 per child ($115.50 for the first child in a single parent family).
+The maximum annual payment amount for the period beginning July 2018 is $135 for yourself, $135 for your spouse or common-law partner, and $40 per child ($135 for the first child in a single parent family).

 The following table shows the income threshold amounts.